ohsk23/youtube-data-collect/README.en.md

 3. Run the following code from the project root

-- This may take 30 minutes to 2+ hours depending on the number of videos in the channel
+- This may take over 3 hours depending on the number of videos in the channel
+- Even if warning messages appear, data collection will proceed normally, so please wait patiently
 - If the resulting file is empty, retry the process

 ```bash